Professor Steven Li

 Steven is active in applying his finance knowledge and mathematical/statistical modelling skills for solving real world business problems.
 He has some significant consulting experience including the work for News Corporation, Bank of Japan, NCCARF (National Climate Change and Adaptation Research Facility) and Department of Climate Change and Energy Efficiency (DCCEE) of the Commonwealth Government of Australia.

-Professor Li has successfully supervised many PhD students as well as Master and Honours students.
+Professor Li has successfully supervised many PhD students and Master by research/Honours students.
 He is currently recruiting new PhD students to do research on a wide range of finance subjects.

 - Managerial Finance

 - Corporate Finance

 - Ph.D, Delft University of Technology (The Netherlands)

 - Master of Business Administration (Finance), University of Melbourne (Australia)

 - Bachelor of Science, Tsinghua University (Beijing, China)